-Admission to the Graduate Program in Aquaculture/Aquatic Sciences is based upon evidence that the applicant has already attained a certain minimal level of academic proficiency.
+Admission to the Graduate Program in Aquaculture/Aquatic Sciences is based upon evidence that the applicant has already attained

 Applicants must assume responsibility for filing complete admission data, as listed below.

 Application Form: Each student must submit a completed, signed application form, providing all requested information.
 An application form can be obtained through the Program's website, www.ksuaquaculture.org.
 A letter describing the applicant's goals and career objectives is also required.